Staff Resources

 For postdocs who have completed the cumulative five-year maximum, departments/faculty supervisors may request for a 6th-year exception through their respective Dean's Office for final approval by the Vice Provost for Faculty.
 Approval letters should be sent to the VSPA upon receipt so that the scholar's Gateway record may be updated.

 Requests for appointment date changes should include the reason for the requested change.
 Please keep in mind that appointment end dates for VSRs may not be after their anticipated graduation date.
-If the appointment end date will be a date after the anticipated graduation date approved in the application, let us know the new anticipated graduation date.
+If the appointment end date is a date after the anticipated graduation date approved in the application, let us know the new anticipated graduation date.

 Cancellations